Measurement of the effective weak mixing angle at the CEPC

 (3)

-where $ N_F $ and $ N_B $ are the numbers of the forward and backward events, respecitvely, judged by the scattering angle $ \theta_{ij} $ formed by the directions of the initial state negative charged electron beam and the final state fermion.
-Events with $ \cos\theta_{ij}>0 $ are classified as forward (F) and those with $ \cos\theta_{ij}<0 $ as backward (B).
+where NF and NB are the numbers of the forward and backward events, respecitvely, judged by the scattering angle θij formed by the directions of the initial state negative charged electron beam and the final state fermion.
+Events with cosθij>0 are classified as forward (F) and those with cosθij<0 as backward (B).
 At the CEPC, the initial state fermions are electrons and positrons, while the final state fermions can be leptons and quarks.
-The asymmetry arises from the interference between the vector and axial vector coupling terms, and they are precisely governed by $ {\sin^2\theta_{\text{eff}}^{{ \ell }}} $.
-The value of $ A_{FB} $ changes with the center-of-mass energy $ \sqrt{s} $.
-Figure 2 shows the $ A_{FB} $ spectrum as a function of $ \sqrt{s} $ for different productions.
-The predictions are calculated using the effective born approximation package zfitter corresponding to the next-to-next-to-leading order (NNLO) radiative corrections [2]. $ A_{FB} $ is very sensitive to $ {\sin^2\theta_{\text{eff}}^{{ \ell }}} $ around the Z mass pole.
-In the low mass region, the asymmetry approaches zero as $ \sqrt{s} $ reduces owing to the rising contribution of the photon exchange.
+The asymmetry arises from the interference between the vector and axial vector coupling terms, and they are precisely governed by sin2θeff.
+The value of AFB changes with the center-of-mass energy s.
+Figure 2 shows the AFB spectrum as a function of s for different productions.
+The predictions are calculated using the effective born approximation package zfitter corresponding to the next-to-next-to-leading order (NNLO) radiative corrections [2].
+AFB is very sensitive to sin2θeff around the Z mass pole.
+In the low mass region, the asymmetry approaches zero as s reduces owing to the rising contribution of the photon exchange.
 In the high mass region, the asymmetry is roughly constant, dominated by the interference between the γ and Z boson exchanges.
-Therefore, the sensitivity of off-pole $ A_{FB} $ to $ {\sin^2\theta_{\text{eff}}^{{ \ell }}} $ is significantly reduced.
+Therefore, the sensitivity of off-pole AFB to sin2θeff is significantly reduced.
 The sensitivity, defined as

-Figure 2. (color online) $ A_{FB} $ spectrum as a function of $ \sqrt{s} $ for $ e^+e^-\rightarrow Z/\gamma^* \rightarrow \ell^+\ell^- $ and $ e^+e^-\rightarrow Z/\gamma^* \rightarrow b\bar{b} $ productions.
+Figure 2. (color online) AFB spectrum as a function of s for e+eZ/γ+ and e+eZ/γbˉb productions.

-is given as a function of $ \sqrt{s} $ in Fig. 3 for b quark and lepton productions as an example.
+is given as a function of s in Fig. 3 for b quark and lepton productions as an example.
 Predictions are calculated using zfitter as well.
-In the following sections, we estimate the uncertainty of $ {\sin^2\theta_{\text{eff}}^{{ \ell }}} $ based on the sensitivity S of $ A_{FB} $ to $ {\sin^2\theta_{\text{eff}}^{{ \ell }}} $.
+In the following sections, we estimate the uncertainty of sin2θeff based on the sensitivity S of AFB to sin2θeff.

 III.
-EXPERIMENTAL OBSERVATION ON $ \boldsymbol{A_{FB}} $ AND EXTRACTION OF $ {{\bf sin}^{\bf 2}\boldsymbol\theta_{\bf{eff}}^{\boldsymbol{ \ell }}} $
+EXPERIMENTAL OBSERVATION ON AFB AND EXTRACTION OF sin2θeff

-• The observed asymmetry, denoted as $ A^\text{obs}_{FB} $, could be biased because of the imperfect detector performance.
-Three major contributions of the potential experimental systematics are discussed in this work, which come from the $ \sqrt{s} $ determination, charge measurement, and inefficiency of particle reconstruction and selection.
+• The observed asymmetry, denoted as AobsFB, could be biased because of the imperfect detector performance.
+Three major contributions of the potential experimental systematics are discussed in this work, which come from the s determination, charge measurement, and inefficiency of particle reconstruction and selection.
 These systematics are generally small.
-At lepton colliders, $ \sqrt{s} $ of an event can be precisely controlled by the beam energy, instead of reconstructing from the final state particles measured in the detector.
-According to the CEPC conceptual design report, the uncertainty of the electron and positron beam energy can be controlled by around 100 keV [11], extrapolating the relative uncertainty of $ {\sin^2\theta_{\text{eff}}^{{ \ell }}} $ to be much lower than $0.01\%$.
+At lepton colliders, s of an event can be precisely controlled by the beam energy, instead of reconstructing from the final state particles measured in the detector.
+According to the CEPC conceptual design report, the uncertainty of the electron and positron beam energy can be controlled by around 100 keV [11], extrapolating the relative uncertainty of sin2θeff to be much lower than 0.01%.
 The inefficiency of particle reconstruction and selection could have a large effect especially in quark productions.
-However, $ A_{FB} $ is defined as a relative asymmetry where the total cross section is perfectly cancelled.
-Therefore, the limited efficiency only enlarges the statistical uncertainty of the $ A_{FB} $ observation and $ {\sin^2\theta_{\text{eff}}^{{ \ell }}} $ extraction and causes no systematics, as long as there is no difference between the forward and backward event efficiencies.
+However, AFB is defined as a relative asymmetry where the total cross section is perfectly cancelled.
+Therefore, the limited efficiency only enlarges the statistical uncertainty of the AFB observation and sin2θeff extraction and causes no systematics, as long as there is no difference between the forward and backward event efficiencies.
 With the large data sample of CEPC, the statistical uncertainty will be negligible anyway.

 A more complicated case is the charge mis-identification of the final state particles, which can increase both systematic extrapolation and statistical uncertainty.
 The forward and backward categories are classified according to the charge of the final state particles.
-If an event has a probability of f to be wrongly classified as forward or backward owing to the mis-identification of charge, the observed $ A_{FB} $ will be diluted from the original $ A_{FB} $, written as
+If an event has a probability of f to be wrongly classified as forward or backward owing to the mis-identification of charge, the observed AFB will be diluted from the original AFB, written as

 (4)

-When $f=50\%$, there will be no observed asymmetry.
-Such dilution causes reduction in the $ A_{FB} $ to $ {\sin^2\theta_{\text{eff}}^{{ \ell }}} $ sensitivity, appearing as an enlarged statistical uncertainty.
-For the selected $ e^+e^- \rightarrow Z/\gamma^* \rightarrow f\bar{f} $ events, f can be determined from the following relationship:
+When f=50%, there will be no observed asymmetry.
+Such dilution causes reduction in the AFB to sin2θeff sensitivity, appearing as an enlarged statistical uncertainty.
+For the selected e+eZ/γfˉf events, f can be determined from the following relationship:

 (5)

-where $ N_{ss} $ is the number of selected events with the same charge sign as the final state fermions, while $ N_\text{total} $ is the total number of selected events. ω is the probability for mis-identifying the charge of a single fermion, and we have $ f = \omega^2/(\omega^2+(1-\omega)^2) $.
+where Nss is the number of selected events with the same charge sign as the final state fermions, while Ntotal is the total number of selected events. ω is the probability for mis-identifying the charge of a single fermion, and we have f=ω2/(ω2+(1ω)2).
 The precision of the f determination is dominated by the statistics.
 Considering the large data sample at the CEPC, f could be precisely determined by this data-driven method, and it causes very small systematics.
 Besides, the final state fermions should usually have opposite charge in order to suppress the mis-identification of the forward and backward categories.

-According to the definition of $ A_{FB} $ in Eq.
-(4) and assuming that the value of $ A_{FB} $ around Z pole is close to zero, the statistical uncertainty of the observed asymmetry $ A^\text{obs}_{FB} $ is approximately written as
+According to the definition of AFB in Eq.
+(4) and assuming that the value of AFB around Z pole is close to zero, the statistical uncertainty of the observed asymmetry AobsFB is approximately written as

 (6)

 where N is the number of the selected events.
-Considering the above effects, the statistical uncertainty of $ {\sin^2\theta_{\text{eff}}^{{ \ell }}} $ measured from $ A_{FB} $ can be expressed as
+Considering the above effects, the statistical uncertainty of sin2θeff measured from AFB can be expressed as

 (7)

-where $ \epsilon $ is the overall efficiency of detecting and selecting an $ e^+e^-\rightarrow Z/\gamma^* \rightarrow \ell^+\ell^- $ event.
-The term $ \epsilon\cdot (1-2f)^2 $ is defined as the tagging power parameter.
-For the lepton final states, the overall efficiency is very close to $100$%, and f is negligibly small.
-Therefore, the tagging power is almost $100\%$ [10].
+where ϵ is the overall efficiency of detecting and selecting an e+eZ/γ+ event.
+The term ϵ(12f)2 is defined as the tagging power parameter.
+For the lepton final states, the overall efficiency is very close to 100%, and f is negligibly small.
+Therefore, the tagging power is almost 100% [10].
 It is considerably more complicated for the b quark final state.
 It is difficult to determine the b quark charge by measuring the final state jet.
-To obtain a better charge measurement, only a small part of the b quark production events, where b quarks decay to leptons or Kaons, could be used in the $ {\sin^2\theta_{\text{eff}}^{{ \ell }}} $ measurement.
+To obtain a better charge measurement, only a small part of the b quark production events, where b quarks decay to leptons or Kaons, could be used in the sin2θeff measurement.
 Therefore, the tagging power parameter for the b quark productions needs to be optimized between the overall efficiency and the charge mis-identification probability.
-According to the CEPC simulation study [10, 12], with a selection of b quark with $98\%$ purity, the optimized tagging power for b quark production is 0.088.
+According to the CEPC simulation study [10, 12], with a selection of b quark with 98% purity, the optimized tagging power for b quark production is 0.088.

 The number of the selected events N depends on the luminosity of the proposed running plan and the cross section of each channel of the Z boson decay.
-The latest CEPC studies propose a two-year running period around the Z boson mass pole, with 50 ab$ ^{-1} $ integrated luminosity per year.
-That is, the CEPC can provide $1.7\times 10^{11}~ Z$ boson events every month.
+The latest CEPC studies propose a two-year running period around the Z boson mass pole, with 50 ab1 integrated luminosity per year.
+That is, the CEPC can provide 1.7×1011 Z boson events every month.
 Considering the branching ratio [8] and Eq.
-(7), the expected statistical uncertainty of $ {\sin^2\theta_{\text{eff}}^{{ \ell }}} $ measured from the lepton final state ($ ee $+$ \mu\mu $) is $ \delta {\sin^2\theta_{\text{eff}}^{{ \ell }}}(\ell) = 5 \times 10^{-6} $ using one month data.
-For b quark productions, the uncertainty is $\delta {\sin^2\theta_{\text{eff}}^{{ \ell }}}(b) = 4 \times 10^{-6}$ using one month data.
+(7), the expected statistical uncertainty of sin2θeff measured from the lepton final state (ee+μμ) is δsin2θeff()=5×106 using one month data.
+For b quark productions, the uncertainty is δsin2θeff(b)=4×106 using one month data.
 This uncertainty can be further reduced by using the proposed two-year data sample.
 However, it would be more useful to run at different collision energy points off-pole rather than simply collecting data at the very peak of the Z mass line shape.
 When changing the collision energy in this study, the cross section of the Z boson production is altered according to its mass line shape.
 The drop of the instantaneous luminosity is estimated approximately as the third power of the increase in the collision energy [11].
-The expected statistical uncertainties of $ {\sin^2\theta_{\text{eff}}^{{ \ell }}} $ with the one month data collection at different collision energy points are summarized in Table 1.
+The expected statistical uncertainties of sin2θeff with the one month data collection at different collision energy points are summarized in Table 1.

 final state